mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

-Per the Traveller Core Rulebook, falling damage in normal gravity environment is 1D per two metres fallen, plus 1D per four metres in a high-gravity (up to 2G) environment and minus 1D per four metres in a low- gravity environment.
+Per the Traveller Core Rulebook, falling damage in normal gravity environment is 1D per two metres fallen, plus 1D per four metres in a high-gravity (up to 2G) environment and minus 1D per four metres in a low-gravity environment.
 The following rules can be used to replace this system.

 **FALL-LIKE SITUATIONS**